victormartinez/victormartinez.github.io/content/blog/2019/2019-05-18-Creating_bulletproof_command_line_scripts/index.md

 In the real-world scenario some changes are ~pratically~ impossible to revert:

-1. Triggering emails/notifications/messages/SMSs to customers
+1. Triggering emails / notifications / messages / SMSs to customers
 2. Accidentally giving an offer to a user
 3. Updating records without a backup